Our undergraduate courses provide you with the tools and support to secure a successful career in accounting and finance.

 About the Department

 We have a 20 year reputation for producing world-leading research, and are recognised for our excellence in both research and teaching.
-The department is made up of a diverse group of internationally-renowned scholars who specialise in key areas including accounting and bank regulation, corporate finance, financial econometrics and many more.
+The department is made up of a diverse group of internationally-renowned scholars who specialise in key areas including accounting and bank regulation, corporate finance, financial econometrics, and many more.

 The quality of our teaching at undergraduate and postgraduate level is an essential element of our success.
 Our programmes are highly ranked amongst the best in the world, and The Higher Education Funding Council for England and its predecessors have consistently ranked our Department in the highest research quality category, corresponding to research of international excellence.
 Every year, we host about 20 seminars with leading researchers from around the world and we have an active visitors programme.
-View our Accounting and Finance Seminar Series 2019
+View our Accounting and Finance Past Seminars.

 Teaching & Research